dizzib/xawt/readme.md

 * optional delay
 * optional retry period for failed commands

-I use it to prevent too many idling virtualbox guests from surreptitiously stealing cpu cycles.
+I use it to prevent too many idling applications from surreptitiously stealing cpu cycles, but you may find it useful in other ways.

 ## install globally and run